rehierl/node-tree-outliner/3-basic-design/3-7-1-implementation.md

       n3 n4
 ```

-Note that the node level of a node is defined as "1 + the number of edges in
-between the node and the tree's root".
-That is, the root node has a node level
-of 1, its child nodes a node level of 2, and their children a node level of 3.
-In short: The higher the node level, the deeper within the node tree's hierarchy
-a node is located.

-Note that the universal section has no existing (i.e. virtual) parent container.
+Note that the universal section has no existing parent container (i.e. virtual).

 the node level of a sectioning node acts as a rank-like value -
 which must have precedence over any user-defined rank value -